PX4/PX4-Devguide/en/middleware/micrortps.md

 ### Installing ROS and ROS2 and respective dependencies

+> **Note** This install and build guide covers ROS Melodic and ROS2 Dashing (ROS2 Ardent, Bouncy or Crystal are not covered as they are EOL).

-In order to install ROS Melodic and ROS2 Dashing (officially supported) or Bouncy on a Ubuntu 18.04 machine, follow the links below, respectively:
+In order to install ROS Melodic and ROS2 Dashing (officially supported) on a Ubuntu 18.04 machine, follow the links below, respectively:
 1. [Install ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu)
 1. [Install ROS2 Dashing](https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Install-Debians/)
 1. The install process should also install the *colcon* build tools, but in case that doesn't happen, you can install the tools manually: